t-88/c-flappy-bird-ai/README.md

 # Flappy Bird AI
-using generic algothim to make the best flappy bird ai ever.
+using genetic algothim to make the best flappy bird ai ever.
 the question is to flap or not to flap.

 ## Preview